CalyWorld/CalyWorld/README.md

-- 🌱 I’m currently improving with React
+- 🌱 I’m currently improving with React and Typescript

 ### Languages and Tools: